DeSantis plans to announce 2024 bid Wednesday on Twitter Spaces with Elon Musk, sources tell AP

 Twitter was once Trump’s most important megaphone — one he used to dominate his rivals in the 2016 primary and to command the news cycle for years.
 Trump was barred from the platform after Jan.
 6, 2021.
 Though his access was reinstated shortly after Musk took over, he has yet to tweet.

+About 1 in 5 U.S. adults say they use Twitter, the Pew Research Center found last year.

+Democrats are somewhat more likely than Republicans to say they have Twitter accounts, according to a Fox News poll from December.
+Republicans are far more likely than Democrats to say Musk buying Twitter was a good thing and to have a favorable view of him.

-Associated Press writers Jill Colvin and Ali Swenson in New York contributed to this report.
+Associated Press writers Jill Colvin and Ali Swenson in New York, Barbara Ortutay in San Francisco and Emily Swanson in Washington contributed to this report.